DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Reynolds has served as a clinical neuropsychologist and supervisor at DSH-Patton since 2022.
 He received his doctorate in clinical psychology from the University of Tulsa, with completion of a pre-doctoral internship at DSH-Patton (Neuropsychology track).
 He transitioned afterwards to a two-year neuropsychology post-doctoral fellowship at Cedars Sinai Medical Center (CSMC), specifically within the Physical Medicine and Rehabilitation department, as well as at the UCLA/CSMC California Rehabilitation Institute.
 Dr. Reynolds currently works as a senior psychologist within the Neuropsychology Consultation Service (NCS) here at DSH-Patton.
 This role entails comprehensive assessment and cognitive rehabilitation intervention for individuals suffering from any combination of severe psychiatric disturbance, polysubstance abuse, medical comorbidities, and potential neurologic illness.
 Recently, Dr. Reynolds has begun to deploy a new consultation and behavioral management program (AVERT), which targets the cognitive and trait correlates of impulsive and risk-taking conduct.
 Elsewhere, he is involved in both the DSH-Patton Neuropsychology internship and post-doctoral programs as a consulting supervisor, and he has served as both an assessment and coordinating supervisor with trainees.
 Dr. Reynolds’ research interests include investigation of the neuropsychiatric aspects of multiple sclerosis and movement disorders (e.g., PD, DLB, PSP, MSA), as well as examining the neuropathological and cognitive indicators of risky behavior in clinical and non-clinical populations.
+Abstracts of his research projects can be found on his ResearchGate profile.
 External to DSH-Patton, Dr. Reynolds is a credentialed neuropsychologist at Loma Linda University Medical Center, where he provides consultation for individuals suffering from neurodevelopmental conditions (e.g., ADHD, LD, autism spectrum).
 He is also a contract provider for South Coast Community Services, where he is involved in pediatric neuropsychological assessment.
 In what free time is left, Dr. Reynolds enjoys basketball, hiking with his wife and corgi, and going to concerts and music festivals.

 Approach to Supervision: